Arjun Kannan systems / workflows / signal

 Investing

-Investing and mentoring
+Investing and operator advice

 I have invested in more than 100 startups and mentored through Techstars.
-I tend to back founders who are close to the problem, close to the customer, and clear-eyed about what they do not know yet.
+I tend to back founders who are close to the problem, close to the customer, and honest about what they do not know yet.